 On the practical front, ducking out for a brief pit stop has also been streamlined, with no seat more than 40 metres away from a rest room.
 There are loads of toilets too: 781 for women, and 748 catering to men.

-Getting to Perth Stadium is a cinch.
+Getting to Optus Stadium is a cinch.
 It is only about 10mins drive from the airport, and the same again to the centre of the city, where bars, restaurants and cafes perch on every corner.
 For those who prefer to walk, there’s a new pedestrian bridge stretching across the Swan River, linking the eastern end of the CBD with the stadium precinct.
 Otherwise, the train line runs right alongside, with multiple stops just a few hundred metres from the arena’s entry points.
 There are also 22 bus stands, and 600 bike racks for supporters cycling in.
 The integrated design means that some 83 per cent of a capacity crowd can be transported out within an hour of a game finishing.
 So you can watch right until the end with no fear of being stuck in a bottleneck.

 Then again, you might want an excuse to linger.
 Within the wider Stadium Park, there’s a microbrewery, an amphitheatre showing outdoor movies and hosting performances, nature play parks for kids, barbeque areas, picnic spots, Wi-Fi coverage and a community oval.
 A 200 metres boardwalk and various cycle tracks link the attractions, most of which are also open on non-game days.
 The parkland is inspired by the six seasons of the Indigenous calendar, and interpretive signage tells the stories of important cultural links to the stadium site.

-It all comes together to make Perth Stadium more of a destination than an event space – one you might just be tempted to spend the entire day at (and hey, we wouldn’t blame you).
+It all comes together to make Optus Stadium more of a destination than an event space – one you might just be tempted to spend the entire day at (and hey, we wouldn’t blame you).